 Source: JFC SME Unit.
-The number of publicly held businesses is as of March 31, 2021.

-Businesses in agriculture, forestry, fisheries, finance, and insurance, as well as foreignowned corporations are excluded.
+The number of publicly held businesses is as of April 3, 2022.
+Businesses in agriculture, forestry, fisheries, finance, and insurance, as well as foreign-owned corporations

 An Invaluable Source of Financing during Our Start-up Period